Cleantech Market Intelligence

 Prior to joining Navigant Research, Zayas-Wright was an event specialist and sales manager at A Spice of Life Catering and Events.
 She also previously worked as an assistant manager at Century Theatres and as an office administrator at the International Association of Certified Home Inspectors.
 Zayas-Wright holds a BA in political science, with a minor in German, from Occidental College.

-Susie Gallaudet is the production director for Navigant Research.
+Susie Gallaudet is director of the Enterprise Content Management team for Navigant’s Energy Practice.
 She leads the editorial and production team, responsible for project management and production workflow related to the development, review, and publication of research reports and custom research projects.

 Gallaudet has 15 years of process-focused management, business development, and communications experience across multiple industries, including market research, consulting, media and publishing, and architecture/engineering.
 Before joining Navigant Research, she was a senior business development manager at Nexant.
 Gallaudet is also an active community volunteer; she played a key role in the project development, bond initiative, community outreach, and construction planning for a new rural, special-district funded library in northern Colorado.
 She holds a BS in advertising and an MA in rhetoric and composition from the University of Colorado.

-Ellie Stutts is the director of program management at Navigant Research.
+Ellie Stutts is a director of marketing for Navigant’s Energy Practice.
 She leads the research organization’s new product development efforts and is responsible for communications activities including the Navigant Research website, media relations, webinars, and events.

 A market research leader with broad experience across multiple business disciplines, including product management, marketing, client service, and operations, Stutts has held senior positions in the cleantech, wireless, information technology, and financial services industries.
 Prior to joining Navigant Research, she was director of product management at the NPD Group.
 Stutts holds a BS in business from the State University of New York at Albany.